Coronavirus model projects 134,000 deaths in US, nearly double its last estimate

 Right now, he said, “we’re seeing an increase in mobility that’s leading to an increase in mortality, unfortunately, in the United States.”

-In addition, IHME director Dr. Christopher Murray said there is a “longer tail of deaths,” meaning some states will see a slower decline in deaths.

-Coronavirus has killed 68,285 people in the US and infected more than 1,171,000 others, according to data from Johns Hopkins University.
+Coronavirus has killed more than 68,000 people in the US and infected more than 1,180,000, according to data from Johns Hopkins University.

 President Donald Trump had previously said he expected 65,000 Americans to die, but on Sunday night, he revised that estimated death toll up to 80,000-90,000 people.
 It may not be the last upward revision; Dr. Deborah Birx, a White House coronavirus task force official, said projections have shown between 100,000 to 240,000 American deaths, even with social distancing.